freebasic/fbc/FreeBASIC/readme.txt

       above.
 Applications that depend on wide-strings will run in Windows 98/Me, but no input/output will work if the character set isn't latin-based, because those platforms don't support Unicode strings.
-Windows 95 has most Unicode API functions missing, applications using wide-strings won't even be loaded by the OS.
+Windows 95 has most Unicode API functions missing, applications using wide-strings won't even be loaded by that OS.

   o Linux version: